 Patricia Pisters is professor of Media Studies (with a specialization in film studies) at the University of Amsterdam.
-She is director of research of the Amsterdam School of Cultural Analysis (ASCA), one of the researh schools of the Faculty of Humanities.
-She is member of the Royal Netherlands Academy of Sciences (KNAW).
+From 2015 until 2019 she was director of research of the Amsterdam School of Cultural Analysis (ASCA), one of the researh schools of the Faculty of Humanities.
+She is member of the Royal Netherlands Academy of Sciences (KNAW), the Royal Holland Society of Sciences and Humanities (KHMW) and of the Academy of Europe (Academia Europaea).
 Between 2010 and 2013 she was chair of the department of Media Studies.
 Between 2011 and 2015 she was elected member of the steering committee of NECS (European Network for Cinema and Media Studies).
 She is one of the founding editors of the peer reviewed Open Access journal NECSUS: European Journal of Media Studies and co-editor (with Bernd Herzogenrath) of the series Thinking I Media at Bloomsbury.
 Her research and teaching focuses on film-philosophy, in conjunction with neuroscience and on political implications of contemporary transnational screen culture and media ecologies.
-Currently she works on a book on cinema and psychopathologies of media culture; and on a multi-media project on metallurgy, alchemy and media art.
+Currently she develops a research project on psychopathologies and media culture.
 She also writes and lectures regularly about classic film authors and about Dutch film culture.
-In 2019 she will be fellow at the Cinepoetics Centre for Advanced Film Studies at the Freie Universitat in Berlin.
+In 2019 she will be scholar in residence at the EYE Film Institute Netherlands and fellow at the Cinepoetics Centre for Advanced Film Studies at the Freie Universitat in Berlin.

 Photo by Bas Losekoot